ashgpt1234/utd-coursebook-tool/README.md

 1. At a terminal in the `utd-coursebook-tool` directory, type: `scons`
     1. You'll be prompted for your UTD password.
 A web browser will be started.
     1. Assuming you typed your password correctly, you can watch it log in and download all of your files from CourseBook.
     1. If you didn't log in correctly then the process will time out after about 10 seconds.
+You just run `scons` again.
 1. And one more time in the terminal, type: `scons`
+    1. You have to do this one more time because `scons` only decides *at the beginning* what actions need to be taken, and these decisions might change if new files are downloaded.

 Notably, this process is inherently serial (because it is driving a web browser) so don't try to run `scons` in parallel mode.